BugGreen/MLPacMan/readme.md

 ![alt text](images/GameDemo.png)

 ## Project Overview
-MLPacMan is remake of the classic arcade game Pac-Man, enhanced with artificial intelligence to explore game dynamics and decision-making through Deep Q-Networks (DQN) and Dueling Deep Q-Networks (Dueling DQN).
+MLPacMan is a remake of the classic arcade game Pac-Man, enhanced with artificial intelligence to explore game dynamics and decision-making through Deep Q-Networks (DQN) and Dueling Deep Q-Networks (Dueling DQN).
 This project aims to demonstrate the application of reinforcement learning techniques and provide insights into human-computer interaction within a controlled game environment.